SciML/DiffEqFlux.jl/README.md

 [the release blog post](https://julialang.org/blog/2019/01/fluxdiffeq).
 Additional demonstrations, like neural PDEs and neural jump SDEs, can be found [at this blog post](http://www.stochasticlifestyle.com/neural-jump-sdes-jump-diffusions-and-neural-pdes/) (among many others!).

+Do not limit yourself to the current neuralization.
+With this package, you can explore various ways to integrate the two methodologies:

+- Neural networks can be defined where the “activations” are nonlinear functions described by differential equations.
+- Neural networks can be defined where some layers are ODE solves
+- ODEs can be defined where some terms are neural networks
+- Cost functions on ODEs can define neural networks

 ## Citation

 If you use DiffEqFlux.jl or are influenced by its ideas for expanding beyond neural ODEs, please cite: